opengeos/leafmap/docs/installation.md

 conda install leafmap -c conda-forge
 ```

 The leafmap package has some optional dependencies (e.g., [geopandas](https://geopandas.org/) and [localtileserver](https://github.com/banesullivan/localtileserver)), which can be challenging to install on some computers, especially Windows.
 It is highly recommended that you create a fresh conda environment to install geopandas and leafmap.
-Follow the commands below to set up a conda env and isntall [geopandas](https://geopandas.org), [localtileserver](https://github.com/banesullivan/localtileserver), [keplergl](https://docs.kepler.gl/docs/keplergl-jupyter), [pydeck](https://deckgl.readthedocs.io/), and leafmap.
+Follow the commands below to set up a conda env and install [geopandas](https://geopandas.org), [localtileserver](https://github.com/banesullivan/localtileserver), [keplergl](https://docs.kepler.gl/docs/keplergl-jupyter), [pydeck](https://deckgl.readthedocs.io/), and leafmap.

 ```bash
 conda install -n base mamba -c conda-forge